pwnedkeys/pwnedkeys-site/search.md

 Let's examine each of those steps in more detail.

-# Calculate the SPKI fingerprint
+## Step 1: Calculate the SPKI fingerprint

 The SPKI fingerprint of a key (or certificate) is the all-lowercase hex-encoded SHA-256 hash of the DER-encoded form of [the `subjectPublicKeyInfo` ASN.1